Healthdirect Free Australian health advice you can count on.

 What is a mental health recovery plan?

-A mental health recovery plan (also called a wellness recovery action plan (WRAP)) is designed to help you:
+A mental health recovery plan, also called a wellness recovery action plan (WRAP), helps you:

-• work out what sort of life you want to lead
+• identify what sort of life you want to lead and create positive changes

 • keep track of changes in your mental health

-• identify and manage things that might make your mental state worse (triggers)
+• identify and manage triggers that might worsen your mental health

-• have a crisis plan in case you relapse and things get worse
+• have a plan in case of crisis

 What else can I do to help my recovery?

-Avoid alcohol and drug use — they make mental health conditions worse.
+Avoiding alcohol and drug use is also important, as you may feel they are helping, but they actually make many mental health conditions worse.

 Daily actions to improve your mental health